Labor Day and the unofficial end of summer is right around the corner. Which means it’s time to think about your 2020 calendars!

 Lulu xPress uses an image for the front and back, so you might want to customize those images a bit.
 This is the only part of the process that might take a little more work, but there’s a simple solution: Canva.

 What I did was pick out a couple of images I wanted to use and went to Canva.
 Using a free account, I made a couple of custom images (at 3300 x 2550 pixels) in Canva, uploaded the images I wanted to use, and made the front and back cover:

-Since the Lulu xPress Calendar designer is built for image uploading, you have to finish the image completely before you design the calendar.
+Since we built the Lulu xPress Calendar designer for image uploading, finish the image completely before you design the calendar.
 But with Canva (or any quality image editor) it’s simple to design and customize.
 I cannot emphasize strongly enough how great Canva is for this kind of simple image editing.
 All told, I spent less than thirty minutes creating my two cover images with Canva and resizing the other 12 images in Photoshop.

 With the covers uploaded, I added my 12 other images for each month.
 This is super easy; I just selected all 12 files and drag/dropped them into the browser.
 Once they’re added, you can rearrange the images into the order you like.
 And, of course, it’s simple to upload a replacement by clicking the little trash can and uploading a new image.